Blosc/c-blosc2/plugins/README.md

 5. Finally, the Blosc development team will carry out the evaluation process to decide whether the plugin is useful and hence, candidate to be integrated into the C-Blosc2 source code distribution.
-In case of a negative decision, the original author will be informed, together with a series of advices for starting a new iteration if desired.
+In case of a negative decision, the original author will be informed, together with a series of advice for starting a new iteration if desired.

 Examples